aws-samples/sagemaker-studio-mlflow-integration/README.md

 # Secure MLflow in AWS with native AWS services

+We aim to demostrate how it is possible to achieve a hybrid architecture using different tools to enable end-to-end Machine Learning workflows.
+Specifically, we look at Amazon SageMaker and MLflow, and how they can be integrated securely without worrying about managing credentials by using IAM Roles and temporary credentials.

 ## Custom authentication and authorization on MLflow

 This sample shows how to do the following: